databubs/Cyclists_2023/README.md

 Data:
 [Click Here to download the previous 12 months of the Cyclistic trip data ](https://divvy-tripdata.s3.amazonaws.com/index.html)

-Download the first 12 months
+Downloaded the first 12 months
 Renamed the CSV files to 1 to 12(1.csv,2.csv,3.csv, and so forth Loaded up R Studio to anaylze and clean the data

 The data used for this analysis was provided by Cyclistic and consists of trip records from Google Data Analytics Professional Certificate course.
 The data was preprocessed to remove any missing values and ensure consistency in formatting.
-Filling missing values, removed duplicates, and reformatting;alining using R stuidio.
+Filling missing values, removed duplicates, and reformatting;alining using R stuidio desktop.

-# Proccess/Cleaning
+# Proccess/Cleaning Using R Studio Desktop
 To sum up my results, I have found a few concern and how I solved them.

 1.  rideable_type: